501 STUDENT ATTENDANCE

 The receiving district will approve open enrollment requests according to the timelines established by law.
 The parents may withdraw the open enrollment request prior to the start of the school year.
 The receiving district’s superintendent will notify the parents and sending school district by mail within five days of the school district’s action to approve or deny the open enrollment request.

-The board may approve a student's request to allow the receiving district to enter the school district for the purposes of transportation.
+Subject tp applicable laws, the board may approve a student's request to allow the receiving district to enter the school district for the purposes of transportation.

 An open enrollment request out of the school district from parents of a special education student is reviewed on a case-by-case basis.
 The determining factor for approval of such an open enrollment request will be whether the special education program available in the receiving school district is appropriate for the student's needs.
 The area education agency director of special education serving the receiving district will determine whether the program is appropriate.
 The special education student will remain in the school district until the final determination is made.